Writing about Writing (ENGL 226)

 http://www.newyorker.com/magazine/2010/04/26/publish-or-perish

 Don't forget to bring in 1 or 2 of your favorite poems.
-Here are a couple of mine:
+Here are a couple of that I wrote:

 Week 8 --Spring Break Midterm Portfolios due on return to class (March 17) PORTFOLIO INFORMATION )in addition to inforamtion on p.
 4 of syllabus).
 You can set up your portfolio however you want as far as the projects go.
 The point is to showcase the work you have done to date, so set up the CR project in the way that shows you have invested work into it.
 I’m not as fussy about form as I am for content.

-For March 17: We will be moving into technical and professional writing and looking at various genres and options in these fields.
+March 19: We will be moving into technical and professional writing and looking at various genres and options in these fields.
+Bring in your résumé to share.

 Read an online manual for your phone or other electronic device.
 Look specifically at the sections that describe your device and the settings.
 Try following one of the directions to try something you have not done or known about.
 How usable are the directions?